wangerekaharun/CustomComposeReactions/README.md

 To sum up what happens:

-- This creates the ReactionIcon size animation.
-The animation enlarges the reaction once a user taps on any of the reactions.
+- This creates the `ReactionIcon` size animation.
+The animation enlarges the reaction icon once a user taps on any of the reactions.
 - Here, you create an `Image` composable for a single reaction.
 You also pass the spring animation to the `Modifier` .
 When the image is clicked, you also update the `ReactionButtonState`  for the size animation.
 The icon enlarges then once the animation is complete, you send your reaction to the message by calling ` onReactionOptionSelected(option) inside the `finishedListener` of the animation.

 #### Adding CustomReactionOptions to SelectedReactionsMenu